 A practical workflow when an adult child is applying for an aging parent:

-2. Gather documents (60 months of bank statements is the slowest piece, request from banks early).
+Pull the paperwork together (60 months of bank statements is the slowest piece, so request it from banks early).

-4. File with HRA (NYC) or county LDSS.
+Submit to HRA (NYC) or your county LDSS.

-7. If a pooled income trust is needed, coordinate with a trust administrator and submit Master Trust Agreement, Joinder, deposit verification, and MAP-751W (NYC) to HRA's Surplus Income Unit.
+If a pooled income trust is required, coordinate with a trust administrator and submit the Master Trust Agreement, Joinder Agreement, deposit verification, and MAP-751W (NYC) to HRA's Surplus Income Unit.

 Several organizations provide free help with New York Medicaid applications.
 None of them charge.